 I am reading the article “ENTROPY THEORY OF GEODESIC FLOWS”.

-Now we focus on the upper semi-continuouty of the metric entropy map.
-The object we investigate is $latex (X,T,\mu)$, where $latex \mu$ is a $latex T-$invariant measure.
+Now we focus on the upper semi-continuity of the metric entropy map.
+The object we investigate is $(X,T,\mu)$, where $\mu$ is a $T$-invariant measure.

 We define the entropy at infinity: